pepaslabs/pogoplug_static_binaries/README.md

 * from wget-1.12
   * [wget](https://github.com/pepaslabs/pogoplug_static_binaries/blob/master/bin/wget?raw=true) (with HTTPS support)

 **NOTE:** The `wget` binary which comes with the Pogoplug's stock busybox-based Linux distribution doesn't have HTTPS support, which means it cannot download files from github, dropbox, etc (which all redirect HTTP traffic to HTTPS URLs automatically).
-For this reason, the above `wget` static binary is also hosted on Amazon S3 (http://pogoplug.s3.amazonaws.com/wget), which still allows plain old HTTP, which means a stock Pogoplug can download it.
+For this reason, the above `wget` static binary is also hosted on Amazon S3 (see http://pogoplug.s3.amazonaws.com/wget), which still allows plain old HTTP, which means a stock Pogoplug can download it.

 * from util-linux-2.17.2:
   * [fdisk](https://github.com/pepaslabs/pogoplug_static_binaries/blob/master/bin/fdisk?raw=true)